top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 Batman-adv is the backbone of the mesh network.
 In short, it is a specialized linux kernel module that implements a network routing protocol.
 It emulates a virtual network switch of all nodes participating.
 Hence, all nodes appears to be linked locally and are unaware of the network's topology and is also unaffected by any network changes.
 Once setup properly, batman-adv manages the mesh network for us.

 #### Messaging Algorithm
 DuckieMQ is based on zeroMQ, a framework used to send messages over sockets.
 The serialized messages (protobuf) are broadcasted on a specified port into the network.
 For this to work, we need to know the name of the network interface, the desired port initialization of a messaging socket, which then can either be used as receiver or sender.
 Multiple sockets can and usually will run on one bot.
-Also because we use a multicast protocol (epgm) multiple sender and recieiver sockets can run on one port.
+Also because we use a multicast protocol (epgm) multiple sender and receiver sockets can run on one port.

 Moreover, messaging features of the platform is decoupled from the implementation of the network achitecture.

 #### Message encoder and decoder
-In order for the messages to be sent and received, they have to be serialized.
-Therefore, a serialization library was implemented to serialize [ByteMultiArrays](http://docs.ros.org/jade/api/std_msgs/html/msg/ByteMultiArray.html).
+In order for the messages to be sent and received, they have to be encoded into ROS [ByteMultiArrays](http://docs.ros.org/jade/api/std_msgs/html/msg/ByteMultiArray.html).
+A serialization library was implemented to pack the ROS messages into a byte array such that the data could be sent through a zeroMQ message (&FEF it was not correct before.
+Next time we meet, I'll explain better how it works :-)).
 After the message is sent, the data is then parsed back into a ROS message and published to the correct inbox_topic specified by the package that sent the message.
 We chose to use ByteMultiArray for its flexibility and because it is a `std_msg` of ROS.
 This means that other packages must only publish ByteMultiArray to fleet messaging.

 #### Framework
-For easy use of the messaging algorithm a ROS package, with two ROS nodes was implemented.
+For easy use of the messaging algorithm, a ROS package with two ROS nodes was implemented.
 The two nodes are the receiver_node and the sender_node.

 The sender_node subscribes to the outbox_topic and sends this data to the receiver_node on all other Duckiebots on the network via the messaging algorithm using zeroMQ.
 The receiver_node then publishes the received data to the inbox_topic.